 What computer skills and equipment do I need?

 To effectively engage in an online course, you will need access to a computer and a broadband connection.
-While training sessions are provided during programme orientation in use of the virtual learning platform, prospective students should have basic computer skills which will enable you to navigate you the online learning environment, locate course notes and materials, navigate webpages, participate in discussion forums and upload course assignments when required.
-If additional software is required, this will be specified in the programme description.
+While training sessions are provided during course orientation in use of the virtual learning platform, prospective students should have basic computer skills which will enable you to navigate you the online learning environment, locate course notes and materials, navigate webpages, participate in discussion forums and upload course assignments when required.
+If additional software is required, this will be specified in the course description.

 How do I know which is the right course for me?